Tru-Dev/tru-dev.github.io/README.md

-# tru-dev.github.io
+# Tru-Dev.GitHub.io
-GitHub Pages repo
+My GitHub Pages repo, containing my devblog, portfolio, and whatever I decide to use it for.